-ECC's mid-Atlantic east coast location combined with existing and projected residential development driven by baby boomers looking to retire on or near the coast, makes everything associated with construction an opportunity for the region.
-Existing manufactures and assemblers of appliances, cabinets, plumbing products and household goods represent a real opportunity for the region.
+ECC's mid-Atlantic east coast location combined with existing and projected residential development driven by baby boomers looking to retire on or near the coast, makes everything associated with construction an opportunity for the Region.
+Existing manufacturers and assemblers of appliances, cabinets, plumbing products and household goods represent a growth opportunity for the Region.